 Doing things that scare you can make you powerful when you succeed.
 Believe you will triumph and you will…in the most unexpected ways!

 3. Pranayama—Just breathe and breathe some more.
 People say it works and I found that it totally does—go figure!
 You had the power within you all the time.
 One of the things that I have learned from yoga, and am most thankful for, is the ability to control my reaction to a situation by focusing on my breath.

-When you feel the fear and anxiety coming, acknowledge those feelings and vividly image the best outcome.
-See the people in the audience smiling and nodding in agreement to every word you say.
+When you feel the fear and anxiety coming, acknowledge those feelings and vividly imagine the best outcome.
+See the people in the audience smiling and nodding in agreement with every word you say.
 Imagine the dentist saying, “Okay, we are all done,” and thinking “Wow, that was no big deal at all.”